Outfits Inspired by Gwyneth Paltrow in A Perfect Murder

 The details on her robe make it look very expensive.
 Options that you could try are the dreamiest robe or Cotton Pique Robe above.
 I also like the Eberjay Larken Lounge Robe and Hanro Irini Long Robe.

 The outfit she wears to go to her mother’s house is one of my favorites.
 The house used in the film is Salutations in Glen Cove, Long Island which has been used in many films.
-More on this at a later date.
+You can read more about it in my post Salutation House in the Movies.

 The Vince Cashmere Donegal Ribbed Turtleneck is almost an exact match for the chunky oversized sweater in the film.
 I also love the new Nadaam Luxe Cashmere Fisherman Turtleneck in the middle and the other Vince Cashmere Donegal Turtleneck Sweater on the right.